ruapotato/AISand/README.md

 ## Acknowledgments

-This project is inspired by the GameNGen paper and adapts the concept of diffusion models for falling sand simulations. https://claude.ai/ was used also used for coding assistance.
+This project adapts convolutional neural networks for predicting falling sand simulations.
+Claude AI (https://www.anthropic.com) was used for coding assistance and README generation.